-At Nadi, we have a long-standing track record of clients, including rural municipality officers/planning commission, crown corporations and property developers, who are involved in the decision making planning process.
-Our team understands the need for attractive, affordable housing (such as manufactured housing communities) in neighbourhoods and have consistently provided high-value to the services we bring to our clients and home builders.
+At Nadi Group, we have a long-standing track record of clients, including rural municipality officers/planning commission, crown corporations and property developers, who are involved in the decision making planning process.
+Our team understands the need for attractive, affordable housing (such as manufactured housing communities) in neighborhoods and have consistently provided high-value to the services we bring to our clients and home builders.
 Moreover, we help residents protect the property values of their homes.

 Our first step typically entails a background research and site analysis of the location, traffic report and soil studies.
-The findings of these studies inform us to us to adopt a design approach that is sensitive to the site’s unique topography, existing treelines, groundwater table, surface drainage and the adjacent neighbourhoods.
+The findings of these studies inform us to us to adopt a design approach that is sensitive to the site’s unique topography, existing tree lines, groundwater table, surface drainage and the adjacent neighborhoods.

 Based on our successes in past zoning operations, we understand how to impress the viewer with the ultimate quality of the community and the need for attainable housing within the municipality areas.